KyrosKrane/AnnoyingPopupRemover/README.md

 - Setting your hearthstone location at an innkeeper.
 - Undercutting when selling an item on the auction house.
 (This is off by default - please don't undercut, it's not needed!)
 - Buying a dragonriding talent.
+- Crafting a profession work order using your own reagents or materials.

 In addition, it simplifies the following dialog: